fijianfugufish/9Z/how to play.md

 - Diamond Wall

   This is a structure you can build with Diamond.
 Has 300 health, costs 2 Diamond.
-To build this structure, you must hold 5 while pressing B.
+To build this structure, you must hold 5 while pressing B. Damages enemies that damage it, like thorns.

 - Diamond Half Wall